pezkuwichain/pezkuwi-sdk/templates/minimal/README.md

 ## Getting Help

-- 🧑‍🏫 To learn about Polkadot in general, [docs.Polkadot.com](https://docs.polkadot.com/) website is a good starting point.
+- 🧑‍🏫 To learn about Pezkuwi in general, [docs.Pezkuwi.com](https://docs.pezkuwi.com/) website is a good starting point.

 - 🧑‍🔧 For technical introduction, [here](https://github.com/paritytech/polkadot-sdk#-documentation) are
-the Polkadot SDK documentation resources.
+the Pezkuwi SDK documentation resources.

 - 👥 Additionally, there are [GitHub issues](https://github.com/paritytech/polkadot-sdk/issues) and
 [Substrate StackExchange](https://substrate.stackexchange.com/).
-- 👥You can also reach out on the [Official Polkdot discord server](https://polkadot-discord.w3f.tools/)
+- 👥You can also reach out on the [Official Polkdot discord server](https://pezkuwi-discord.w3f.tools/)
 - 🧑Reach out on [Telegram](https://t.me/substratedevs) for more questions and discussions